matthewc0913/CYOA-project/README.md

 # CYOA-project
 ## Welcome to your Superhero adventure!
-For this project, we had to use our prior knowledge of markdown and ide50 in order to make this project
+For this project, we had to use our prior knowledge of markdown, Github, and ide50 in order to make this project.
+We had to use our skills and work together in order to make this Github project.

 This project will put you into an adventure where you play as a well known Superhero, where you choose who to save and what to do.